Electrical Systems

 downtime

-The period of time when a machine or device is not operating or producing.
-Downtime occurs during maintenance such as battery charging or testing.
+The period of time when a machine or device is not operating or performing work.
+Downtime occurs during maintenance activities such as battery charging or testing.

 dry-cell batteries

-A device containing a paste electrolyte that converts chemical energy into electrical energy.
+A battery containing a paste electrolyte.
 Dry-cell batteries include many primary cell batteries.

 electrodes